jeromefroe/golang_benchmarks/README.md

 Generated using go version go1.7.5 darwin/amd64

 This benchmark looks at the overhead of converting a pointer to a struct to an interface when passing it to a function which expects an interface.
-I was little surprised to find there is almost no overhead.
+I was a little surprised to find there is almost no overhead.

 ### Mutex